 When you are injured by defective or dangerous property conditions, you need a knowledgeable attorney to represent you.
 With a name in law for more than 80 years, Nicholson Revell LLP has extensive experience helping slip and fall accident victims in almost any scenario.
 Call the Augusta personal injury attorneys at Nicholson Revell LLP today.
 We can be reached at (706) 722-8784 to schedule your free legal consultation.

-If you have been injured on someone else’s property, an attorney is necessary for a fair insurance process.
+If you have been injured on someone else’s property, specifically by a slip and fall accident, a slip and fall attorney is necessary for a fair insurance process.
 Insurance companies are notorious for devaluing claims and offering clients as little money as possible.
 Most insurance companies don’t take clients seriously until they hire attorneys.

 If you do hire a premises liability lawyer, your lawyer can handle complicated legal matters on your behalf, including negotiating a fair settlement.
 If your case cannot settle, your lawyer can help you go to trial instead.

 Maximizing your financial outcome can be extremely important if you have serious or catastrophic injuries.
 You may be facing months, years, or a lifetime of medical expenses, medications, appointments, and physical therapy.
 Having a lawyer negotiate for you can give you peace of mind about the future.